geosolutions-it/geoserver/doc/en/user/source/community/wps-download/rawDownload.rst

       AUTHORITY["EPSG","9274"]]

 Transformations between VerticalCRSs can be supported through Vertical Grid Shift files (similarly to how NTV2 Grid Shift can be used in support of 2D grid transformation).

 Custom Coordinate Operations are defined in :file:`user_projections/epsg_operations.properties` file within the data directory (create it if it doesn't exist).

 Each line in :file:`epsg_operations.properties` will describe a coordinate operation consisting of a `source CRS`, a `target CRS`, and a math transform with its parameter values.
 Use the following syntax::

   <source crs code>,<target crs code>=<WKT math transform>

-The Math Transform is a **Vertical Offset by Grid Interpolation** requiring 2 parameters:
+The Math Transform is a ``Vertical Offset by Grid Interpolation`` requiring 2 parameters:

 #.
-A **Vertical offset file** referring an offset file being stored in the :file:`user_projections` directory, containing a vertical offset for each pixel of the grid.
+A ``Vertical offset file`` referring an offset file containing a vertical offset for each pixel of the grid.
+The referred file need to be available in the :file:`user_projections` directory,
 #.
-An **Interpolation CRS code** referring the EPSG code of the 2D CoordinateReferenceSystem of the offset file.
+An ``Interpolation CRS code`` containing  the EPSG code of the 2D CoordinateReferenceSystem of the grid file.

 Example
 ```````